aws-samples/eks-workshop-v2/website/docs/security/sealed-secrets/installing-sealed-secrets.md

 sidebar_position: 60
 ---

-## Installing the kubeseal Client

-The kubeseal client has already been installed as part of the setup.
+The `kubeseal` CLI is used to interact with the sealed secrets controller, and has already been installed in Cloud9.

-## Installing the Custom Controller and CRD for SealedSecret

-Install the SealedSecret CRD, controller and RBAC artifacts on your EKS cluster as follows:
+The first thing we'll do is install the sealed secrets controller in the EKS cluster:

 ```bash
 $ kubectl apply -f https://github.com/bitnami-labs/sealed-secrets/releases/download/v0.18.0/controller.yaml